johnmathews/johnmathews.is/data/blog/building-a-story-brand.md

 is a strong call to action.
 A lot of the content can be taken from the StoryBrand script.

-## 4. Collect and tell stories of transformation {#markdown data-toc-label='Collect and tell stories of transformation'}
+## 4. Collect and tell stories of transformation

 A great testimonial gives customers the gift of going second, and lowering the riskiness of purchasing.